onurmacit/imdb-clone-backend/README.md

 Currently, there is no deployment pipeline.
 This project is focused on the development and testing phase, with Dockerized local development and CI integration through GitHub Actions.

 ## Latest Changes
-- **Pagination Added:** The movie list now supports pagination, making it easier to navigate through large datasets.
-- **Movie and Rating Models:** The project now includes dedicated models for Movie and Rating with serializers for easy data handling.
-- **Frontend Updates:** HTML, CSS, and JavaScript files were added for a responsive frontend displaying movie information such as titles, ratings, and posters.
-- **Cloudinary Integration:** Cloudinary has been integrated for handling media uploads (movie posters) efficiently.
-- **Backend Improvements:** Enhanced movie list API and improved Cloudinary upload method for seamless media storage.
+The most recent update to the project includes integrating Cloudinary for handling media storage.
+Now, images can be uploaded and stored securely in Cloudinary, instead of being saved locally.

+## Roadmap 🗺️

+### Phase 1 (Current)
+- ✅ Basic movie CRUD operations
+- ✅ User authentication
+- ✅ Category management
+- ✅ Rating system
+- 🚧 User reviews and comments
+- 🚧 Advanced search functionality

+### Phase 2 (Upcoming)
+- 📝 Watchlist feature
+- 📝 User recommendations
+- 📝 Social features (following, sharing)
+- 📝 Advanced analytics
+- 📝 Performance optimizations

+### Phase 3 (Planned)
+- 📝 Mobile app integration
+- 📝 Real-time notifications
+- 📝 AI-powered recommendations
+- 📝 Content moderation system

 ## Contributing

-Contributions are welcome!
-Please follow these steps:
+We welcome contributions!
+Whether you're fixing bugs, adding features, or improving documentation, your help is appreciated.
+Please check our [Contributing Guidelines](CONTRIBUTING.md) for more details.

+### How to Contribute
-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch for your feature or bugfix.
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Submit a pull request with a detailed description of your changes.
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments
+- IMDb for inspiration
+- Django community for excellent documentation
+- All contributors who help improve this project